Recovery Support Services (RSS) ECHO

 3. Describe evidence-based RSS practices such as supported employment, education and housing, assertive community treatment/ illness management, and peer-operated services for RSS.

-5. Learn about the foundational core competencies for RSS and the process of recovery.
+4. Understand the foundational core competencies for RSS and the process of recovery.

 Watch our most recent session: